rleai/rleai.github.io/_team/chen-shuaihang.md

   - Reinforcement Learning for Multi-embodied Agent

 biography: |
-  Chen Shuaihang is a Ph.D. student at HIT, focusing on Reinforcement Learning for Multi-embodied Agent.
+  Chen Shuaihang is a Ph.D. student at HIT, focusing on simulation of manipulation tasks in Embodied AI.

   His research interests include:
-  - Multi-agent Systems
-  - Embodied AI
+  - Reinforcement Learning
   - Human-AI Interaction
+  - Simulation in Embodied AI